Travelling wave analysis of cellular invasion into surrounding tissues: Numerical methods

 To estimate the travelling wave speed from our time-dependent PDE solutions we specify a contour value, $u(x,t) = U$.
 At the end of each time step in we use linear interpolation to find the value of $X$ such that $u(X,t) = U$.
 At the end of each time step we have estimates of both $X(t + \Delta t)$ and $X(t)$, allowing us to estimate the speed at which the contour moves

 Evaluating Equation (\ref{eq:NumericalWaveSpeed}) at each time step leads to a time series of estimates of $c$, and we find that these estimates asymptote to some positive constant value as $t$ becomes sufficiently large.
-For all results presented we set $U=0.5$, but we find that our estimates of $c$ are not particularly sensitive to our choice of $U$ provided that our choice of $U$ is reasonably close to the middle of the interval, $0 < U < 1$.
+For all results presented we set $U=0.5$, \cbl but we find that our estimates of $c$ are independent of this choice of density contour.\cb

 To construct phase planes for Fisher-KPP equation, we solve Equation (\ref{eq:ODEFKPP}) numerically using Heun's method with a constant step size $\textrm{d}z$.
 Since we are interested in examining trajectories that leave the saddle $(1,0)$ along the unstable manifold we choose the initial location on the trajectory to be on the appropriate unstable manifold and sufficiently close to $(1,0)$.
 Matlab software to generate these phase planes and associated trajectories are available on \href{https://github.com/ProfMJSimpson/Cellular_Invasion_ElHachem_2021}{GitHub}.